antonovmike/rust_practice/4_backend/4_1_db/README.md

 ## Questions

 After completing everything above, you should be able to answer (and understand why) the following questions:

 - What is connection pool pattern?
 How does it work?
 Which problems does it solve?

+Connection pool pattern is a design pattern that helps streamline communication between relational databases and object-oriented programming languages.
+It works by creating a cache of database connections that can be reused by the application, instead of opening and closing connections for each request.

 - What is ORM pattern?
 How does it differ from query building?
 What benefits do they give?

+ORM pattern maps the objects in an object-oriented programming language to relational database tables.
+It differs from query building in that it provides a higher-level, object-oriented interface for database access and manipulation, instead of writing raw SQL queries.
+ORM pattern benefits the application by abstracting away the underlying database, making the code more portable, readable, and maintainable.
+It also automates the tasks of creating, updating, and deleting data, and handles the conversion of data types and formats between the database and the application.
+And it's easier to swap to different DB.

 - Why writing raw SQL queries could be meaningful?
 Which are use-cases for it and when is it preferred over ORMs?

+Writing raw SQL queries could be meaningful in some situations where ORM pattern cannot be used or is not efficient enough.
+Some use cases for writing raw SQL queries are:
+(a) Query is complex or involves features that are not supported by the ORM framework.
+(b) Query needs to be optimized for performance or security reasons, such as using indexes, hints, or parameters.
+(c) Query needs to return data that is not mapped to an entity type, such as aggregated or computed values, or non-entity types.

 - What are migrations?
 Why should we use them?
 How do they work?

+Migrations are a way of managing the database schema changes over time, to keep the database schema in sync with the application code, and to apply changes to different environments.
+They work by generating and executing scripts that can create, modify, or drop database objects.

 - Which kinds of migrations do exist?
 What are their advantages and disadvantages?
 When and which kind is preferred?

+2 kinds of migrations: code-based and automatic.
+Code-based migrations are created and controlled by the developer.
+They have more control and flexibility, but also more code and effort.
+They are preferred when the schema changes are complex or involve data manipulation.
+Automatic migrations are generated and executed by the ORM framework.
+They have less code and effort, but also less control and flexibility.
+They are preferred when the schema changes are simple or straightforward.